 In this daily chart of ICICI, the stock is in an uptrend, as the 21-period SMA (shown in green in the price chart) is above the 50-period SMA (shown in red).
 Now as shown in the chart above we would take only buy signals and ignore all sell signals.
 We would go for a buy when the %K line crosses above the %D line near the oversold region.
 Notice in the chart above that stochastic gives many valid buy signals as marked by arrows.

 Another practical use of stochastic is by spotting Divergences.
-A divergence is said to happen when the price makes a lower low but stochastic makes a higher low and vice versa.
+A divergence happens when the price makes a lower low but stochastic makes a higher low and vice versa (Just like an RSI divergence).
 A divergence between price and Stochastic tells that the prevailing trend is losing momentum and a reversal might be on the cards.

 The chart above is a daily chart of INFY.
 Notice on the left-hand side of the chart that the price of the stock is going down.
 Between March and April 2023 the stock makes a lower low but stochastic makes a higher low in the same period suggesting a positive divergence.

-The entry point has been marked at the point where %K crosses above 50.
-Observe that the stock price goes up subsequently.
+The entry point has been marked at the point where %K crosses above oversold zone.
+Notice also that a bullish hammer candlestick pattern has formed near divergence.
+The stock price goes up subsequently.

 Let's understand this through a chart.